jdittrich/userNeedResearchBook/text/dataAnalysis.md

 paper”* is a practice that results from that concern.)

-#### Create Subgroups
+#### Create Sub-groups

 Some groups may grow rather big, especially if their themes  are not insights, but are based on mere commonalities of underlying data (like “dealing with color”).
-This is an excellent opportunity to develop themes by creating subgroups.
-The process of developing subgroups is like in [“Develop a first structure”](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
+This is an excellent opportunity to develop themes by creating sub-groups.
+The process of developing sub-groups is like in [“Develop a first structure”](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
 In this process, you might find a more suitable way to state